 I certainly haven’t.

-Despite being called the 1800, the battery capacity on this generator is actually 690wH (watt hours) which is quite small for such a large generator, to be honest.
+Despite being called the 1800, the battery capacity on this generator is actually 768Wh (watt hours) which is quite small for such a large generator, to be honest.

 These free items help to make the steep price tag feel a little more bearable.

 The Patriot is definitely aimed at people looking to make it through a freak lightning storm or other emergency situations, with books like “The Generator Survival Checklist” and “The Blackout Response Guide” all pushing that independence mindset.
-It would probably also be good for people who live in tiny houses.
+I'd say it would also be good for people who live in tiny houses.

 How Fast Can You Charge The Patriot Power Generator?